flowcommerce/examples-shopify/order-summary/output/README.md

+## Output
-This file will contain the order summary version of each example in 'samples' subdirectory
+This file will contain the order summary version of each example in 'samples' subdirectory.